pdjr-signalk/signalk-notification-injector/README.md

 Changes you make will only be saved and applied when you finally click the _Submit_ button.

-The plugin configuration pane has the following entries.
+The plugin configuration pane has the following properties.

 ### FIFO named pipe

-This specifies the filename of the named pipe or FIFO.
+Specifies the filename of the named pipe or FIFO on which the plugin should listen.
 When the plugin starts it will check for the presence of this file and, if necessary, attempt to create it by a call to mkfifo(1).

-The default value is ```/var/signalk-injector```.
+Required.
+Defaults to '/var/signalk-injector'.

+### UDP port

+The plugin always listens on its named pipe, but this property can be used to specify a UDP port on which the plugin should also listen.
+Optional.
+No default.

 ### Access passwords